twyburton/Quick-Share/README.md

 ## Client
 To upload or download a file you must perform the following actions:

-1. Switch to client mode using `c`
+1. Switch to client mode using `c`.
-2. Select the file you want to upload or save a downloaded file to using `file`
+2. Select the file you want to upload or save a downloaded file to using `file`.
-3. Set the server address using `conaddr {url}`
+3. Set the server address using `conaddr {url}`.
-4. Open a connection to the server using `con`
+4. Open a connection to the server using `con`.
-5. Use either `upload` or `download`
+5. Use either `upload` or `download`.

 ## Server
 To set up the server and then upload or download a file you must perform the following actions:

-1. Switch to server mode using `s`
+1. Switch to server mode using `s`.
-2. Select the file you want to upload or save a downloaded file to using `file`
+2. Select the file you want to upload or save a downloaded file to using `file`.
 3. Start the server and wait for a connection using `serveropen`.
-This will block untill a connection is made
+This will block untill a connection is made.
-4. Use either `serverupload` or `serverdownload`
+4. Use either `serverupload` or `serverdownload`.

 ## Commands
 ### Switch Commands